 Most Timber Frames Are Built From Green (Wet) Wood

-It is impractical (it takes years) to air dry timber, and we humans are an impatient species, so for the last two thousand years, people have been building timber frames from green (wet) timber.
+It is impractical (it takes years) to air dry timber, and timber frame customers are nothing if not impatient, so for the last two thousand years, people have been building timber frames from green (wet) timber.
 Yes, green timber will shrink, check, and sometimes twist as it dries, but timber framers and engineers understand and account for the movement.
 Checks begin on the exterior surface of the timber and almost always stop at the heart (center) of the timber, and are almost never a structural concern.

 Learn more about timber framing all the ways timber can be used here.

 How Much Does Green (Wet) Timber Shrink as It Dries?

 Shrinkage depends on the species, but more than you may think!

 Since many timber frames are built from Douglas Fir, let’s start by looking at a 12×12 Douglas Fir (Coastal) timber.
 This particular green (wet) Douglas Fir timber, dried to a final moisture content of 8%, would be expected to shrink a little less than 9/16” on each face from 12” x 12” to a final size of 11-7/16” x 11-7/16”.

 Western Red Cedar shrinks less: The same size timber in Western Red Cedar timber would shrink a bit less about 5/16” to 11-11/16” x 11-11/16”.
 Finally, how about a species with a high shrinkage rate, like White Oak?
 It would be expected to shrink a bit less than 3/4” to slightly larger than 11-1/4” x 11-1/4”.

 6 Ways to Minimize Problems with a Green (Wet) Wood in a Timber Frame: